Mary Lee (actress)

 Mary Lee (October 24, 1924 – June 6, 1996) was a big band singer and B movie actress from the late 1930s into the 1940s, appearing mostly in Westerns.
 She did not make any screen appearances after 1944.

 Early years

-Born Mary Lee Wooters in Centralia, Illinois, on October 24, 1924, her mother and father were Lela Myrtle Telford and Louis Ellis Wooters.
+Lee was born Mary Lee Wooters in Centralia, Illinois, on October 24, 1924.
+Her mother and father were Lela Myrtle Telford and Louis Ellis Wooters.
 They had four daughters, Vera Mae, Dorris Lucille, Mary Lee, and Norma Jean.
 Dorris Lucille died shortly after birth in 1923.
-When Mary Lee was four years old the family moved to Ottawa, Illinois, where Louis Wooters opened a barbershop.
-At age six, Mary Lee began singing with her father and older sister, Vera, who were already performing country and popular songs over a low power radio station and at various events in the LaSalle County, Illinois, area.
+When Mary Lee was four years old, the family moved to Ottawa, Illinois, where Louis Wooters opened a barbershop.
+At age six, Mary Lee began singing with her father and older sister Vera, who were already performing country and popular songs over a low power radio station and at various events in the LaSalle County, Illinois, area.